ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ```
 ## Data Classes

 Data classes implement `IDbRecord`.

-1. `ID` is the standard database Identity field.  normally an `int`.
+All reside in the Core Domain - *Blazr.Database.Core*.

-2. `GUID` is a unique identifier for this copy of the record.
+1. `ID` is a `Guid`, a unique Identity field for the record.
-3. `DisplayName` provides a generic name for the record.
-We can use this in titles and other UI components.
+2. `DisplayName` provides a generic name for the record.
+We use this in titles, lookup lists and other UI components.
-4. `GetDbSetName()` provides a method of defining a `DbSet` name other that the record name.
+3. `GetDbSetName()` provides a method of defining a `DbSet` name other that the record name.
 By default it gets the set name.

 ```csharp
 public interface IDbRecord<TRecord>